ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 An OCES certificate is valid for three years.
 After that, it must be updated manually.

-> If the `.P12` file fails, you can convert it to a `.PFX` file with the tools/FoxIDs.ConvertCertificateTool.
+> If the `.P12` file fails to load, you can convert it to a `.PFX` file with the [FoxIDs.ConvertCertificateTool](https://github.com/ITfoxtec/FoxIDs/tree/master/tools/FoxIDs.ConvertCertificateTool).

 Add the `.P12` OCES or OCES3 certificate in [FoxIDs Control Client](control.md#foxids-control-client):
 1. Select (or create) the track to be used for Context Handler as Relying Party (RP) or Identity Provider (IdP)